a d v e r t i s e m e n t s

 Everyone dreams of it.
 The perfect camp, along the creek.
 Maybe a waterfall or two, a shady hammock spot & plenty of trees, a flat tent spot, maybe a view.
 A big, sturdy, rock fire ring (without a bunch of broken glass in it).

 This dreamy camp isn't only in your imagination, nor is it at the local county campground a few miles from home.
 This kinda beauty & rare finds are out there, deep in the mountains!
-But you gotta know where to look & what to bring in order to have a good, perfect relaxing time.
+You gotta know where to look & what to bring in order to have a good, easy, relaxing time.

 These secluded sites really are around, in your favorite forest, way back there.
-And best of all, they are free.
+Best of all, they are free.

 Get eco-wise!
-Respecting the land, knowing the basics & following fire safety precautions is all manditory, as is a National Forest map.
+Respecting the land, knowing the basics & following fire safety precautions is all mandatory, as is a National Forest map.

 CA Campgrounds with Streams

 Let's face it, some people like the amenities.
-Large picnic tables, toilets, garbage cans, pay phone, laundrymat, all the luxuries.
+Large picnic tables, toilets, garbage collection, laundromat, general store, all the luxuries.
 Camping without a bathroom?
 Huh?

 Not everyone can handle it.
-That is why we at Total Escape have included a few regular developed campgrounds that have a water flowing thru them.
+That is why Total Escape has included a few regular developed campgrounds that have a water flowing thru them.
 These rare select are a hot commodity, so they are obviously they are pretty popular.
-Campground reservations are strongly suggested in most river camps or streamside campgrounds in California.
+Campground reservations are strongly suggested in most river camps or stream side campgrounds in California.
+List updated 2021.

 Sierra Streamside Camps